 - Pneumatic Level: These transmitters are ideal for applications that comprise slurry or sludge.
 They can be used in applications that does not have electricity.

-- Capacitance Level: This transmitter type is used to provide continuous measurement of non-conductive liquids that have a high dielectric constant.
+- Capacitance Level: This industrial transmitter type is used to provide continuous measurement of non-conductive liquids that have a high dielectric constant.

 - Hydrostatic based: As the name suggests, this transmitter relies on hydrostatic pressure to determine the level of a liquid.